davidoury/docker-tutorial/README.md

 # Docker tutorial

-Install Docker as appropriate for your system.
+Install Docker on your system.

 > https://docs.docker.com/engine/installation/

 ## Starting Docker

+This section has three subsections for each platform: Mac, Windows, Linux.

 ### Starting Docker on a Mac